 What to look for when buying a used Subaru Outback: When you find a vehicle you are interested in, run its VIN number to check history records.
 Read here: how to check used car history.
 Unevenly worn tires may indicate a problem with the wheel alignment.
 Very low oil level may indicate that the engine consumes oil.
+Coolant smell under the hood or low coolant level might indicate a coolant leak, possible even from one of the head gaskets.
 For manual transmission, check the clutch operation.
 During the test drive, if you feel that the wheels are "binding" during turns, there is a problem with a 4WD system.

 Check if the timing belt has been replaced on a 4-cylinder engine.
 A humming or growling noise coming from one of the wheels could indicate a bad wheel bearing.
 If you notice blue smoke from the exhaust at startup, avoid the car.
 Watch for the "check engine" or any other warning light coming on after the engine is started; this indicates a problem.

 Learn more tips what to look for when buying a used car.
 Before making a final desicion, have the car inspected by a Subaru-experienced mechanic.